Brennall/HFH-SRD/Chapter05.md

 Divine spellcasters receive their spells directly from the deity they serve.
 Their spell repertoire automatically includes each spell of each level they can cast from the spell list made available to them by their deity (but not necessarily every divine spell in existence).
 Each day, generally in the morning, a well-rested divine spellcaster simply needs to pray for at least one hour in order to be able to cast these spells.
 Of course, the divine spellcaster may be expected to pray more than this in order to remain in his deity's good graces!

 The Cleric Spell List, on p.
 68, represents a general list of spells that might be provided to clerics of powerful gods with broad spheres of influence.
-Because clerics gain their spells from a specific deity, however, the exact spells available for any given cleric could instead include a variant selection from this list combined with spells drawn from other sources; for instance, a deity devoted to healing may refuse to grant their cleric’s reversed healing spells, but might offer special curative spells available only to her clerics.
+Because clerics gain their spells from a specific deity, however, the exact spells available for any given cleric could instead include a variant selection from this list combined with spells drawn from other sources; for instance, a deity devoted to healing may refuse to grant their cleric's reversed healing spells, but might offer special curative spells available only to her clerics.
 Just because a spell is listed below as a divine spell does not necessarily mean it is available to every cleric.
 The Judge will determine which spells are appropriate for any given cleric based on the power he serves.

 The Bladedancer Spell List, on p.
 68-69, is an example of a spell list for a divine spellcaster designed around a specific deity (the Goddess of Love and War).

 ### Arcane Spell Repertoire

 Arcane spellcasters have only a limited repertoire of spells.
-The base number and level of spells in an arcane spellcaster’s repertoire is equal to the number and level of spells he can cast per day.
-The number of spells of each level in the repertoire is increased by the caster’s Intelligence bonus.
+The base number and level of spells in an arcane spellcaster's repertoire is equal to the number and level of spells he can cast per day.
+The number of spells of each level in the repertoire is increased by the caster's Intelligence bonus.
 For instance, a 3rd level mage is able to cast two 1st and one 2nd level spell per day.
 His repertoire is two 1st and one 2nd level spells.
 If he has 16 INT (+2 modifier), then his spell repertoire is increased to four 1st level and three 2nd level spells.

-A formula for each spell in an arcane spellcaster’s repertoire is recorded in his spell books.
+A formula for each spell in an arcane spellcaster's repertoire is recorded in his spell books.
 Periodically the caster reviews his spell books to refresh himself on the various taboos, rituals, and star signs he must remember about each spell in his repertoire.
 A blank spell book costs 20gp and has 100 pages.
 Each spell formula in the repertoire takes up one page per spell level in a spell book.
 Spell formula are accumulated over time and are useful if the caster wishes to change his repertoire (see below).

 While a mage generally has the formula for every spell in his repertoire, the reverse is not true; an arcane caster might have possession of a spell formula without having it in his repertoire.
 For an arcane spellcaster to have a spell in his repertoire, he must keep track of complex astrological movements and star signs that are constantly changing; he must daily appease various ghosts and spirits that power certain dweomers; he must remember and obey special taboos that each spell dictates.
-All of these strictures, and they are many, can vary with the season, the lunar cycle, the caster’s location, and more.
+All of these strictures, and they are many, can vary with the season, the lunar cycle, the caster's location, and more.
 Having a spell in the repertoire is thus an ongoing effort, like maintaining a friendship or remembering a song.
 Mages may collect spell formula from many sources, but only the most intelligent and learned arcane spellcasters can maintain a repertoire of more than a few spells at a time.

 ### Starting Spell Repertoire

 A 1st level arcane spellcaster starts the game with a base of one 1st level spell in his repertoire.
 The Judge should select an appropriate spell for the arcane spellcaster to begin with.
 Charm person, light, magic missile, protection from evil, or sleep are good choices.
 If the mage has an INT of at least 13, he may start the game with additional 1st level spells in his repertoire, up to his Intelligence bonus.
 For each point of Intelligence bonus, the player should roll 1d12 to randomly select another other spell from the arcane spell list.
 If the character rolls any duplicates do not re-roll; he will begin play with less than the maximum permitted spells in his repertoire.

 EXAMPLE: Quintus is a 1st level mage with INT 16.
 His spell repertoire can be up to three 1st level spells.
-For Quintus’ first spell, the Judge selects sleep.
-Quintus then rolls 1d12 on the arcane spell list and scores a “9”.
+For Quintus' first spell, the Judge selects sleep.
+Quintus then rolls 1d12 on the arcane spell list and scores a "9".
 He adds read languages to his spell repertoire.
-Quintus then rolls 1d12 again and scores an “11”, learning sleep.
-Quintus already knows sleep, but he doesn’t get to roll again.
+Quintus then rolls 1d12 again and scores an "11", learning sleep.
+Quintus already knows sleep, but he doesn't get to roll again.
 Instead, Quintus will begin play with just sleep and read languages in his repertoire.
 He can add the extra 1st level spell to his repertoire once play begins.

 ### Adding New Spells to the Repertoire

 As they advance in level, arcane spellcasters can add new spells to their repertoire in a few different ways.
-All mages and elven spellswords are assumed to be members of the local mages’ guild, or apprenticed to a higher level NPC.
+All mages and elven spellswords are assumed to be members of the local mages' guild, or apprenticed to a higher level NPC.
 When they gain a level of experience, they may return to their masters and be out of play for one game week per spell while they are adding new spells to their repertoire.
 Their masters will teach them spells equal to the number and level of spells the caster can use in a single day.
 Characters of 9th level or above do not have masters to teach them spells, so they must find or research them.
 When a master is not available, mages and elven spellswords depend entirely on finding spell scrolls, finding other spell books with new spells in them, or conducting spell research.

-If a new spell is found on a scroll, or another arcane spellcaster’s spell book, it may be added to the arcane spellcaster’s repertoire if the character can still learn new spells of that level.
+If a new spell is found on a scroll, or another arcane spellcaster's spell book, it may be added to the arcane spellcaster's repertoire if the character can still learn new spells of that level.
 If the spell is of too high level to be cast, it cannot be put into the repertoire, but it may be saved to be put into the repertoire in the future.
-It takes one week of study to add a spell to the character’s repertoire.
+It takes one week of study to add a spell to the character's repertoire.
 Scribing a spell from a scroll uses it up in the process, but copying spells from a spell book does not erase spells from the book.

 Scrolls and spell books are complex and esoteric, and usually written in obscure or dead languages.
 A scroll or spell book can be read only by the spellcaster who created it, or by an arcane spellcaster who can read the language the scroll or spell book is written in.
 An arcane spellcaster can use read languages to read a scroll or spell book in an unfamiliar language.

 EXAMPLE: Quintus can understand the Common, Classical, and Archaic languages.
 While on an adventure, he finds two scrolls, one written in Draconic and one written in Archaic.
 Quintus can read the scroll written in Archaic, but he cannot read the scroll written in Draconic except through the read languages spell.
 Quintus gives the Draconic scroll to his friend Thord, a dwarven craftpriest who reads Draconic.
 Unfortunately, Thord cannot read the scroll either, because he is not an arcane caster.

-Sometimes an arcane spellcaster’s spell book will either be lost or destroyed.
+Sometimes an arcane spellcaster's spell book will either be lost or destroyed.
 Each week he goes without access to his spell books, an arcane spellcaster loses one spell level from his repertoire, until eventually he knows none at all.
 An arcane spellcaster can rewrite the spells through research and memory at a cost of 1 week of game time and 1,000gp for each spell level.
 For instance, if two 1st level spells and one 2nd level spell are replaced, it will take 4 weeks and 4,000gp.
 This activity requires complete concentration, and a character doing this work may not engage in any other activity for the time required.

 An arcane spellcaster who already has a full repertoire of spells may sometimes wish to replace one spell in his spell repertoire with another of equal level.
 It costs 1 week of game time and 1,000gp for each spell level to replace a spell in the repertoire with another.
 For instance, if one 3rd level spell is replaced, it will take 3 weeks and 3,000gp.
 This activity requires complete concentration, and a character doing this work may not engage in any other activity for the time required.
 The mage must have a copy of the spell formula for the new spell.
 Replacing a spell in the repertoire does not cause the character to lose the formula of the replaced spell.

-This practice commonly occurs when a spellcaster gets access to more useful spells than what he currently knows, or when a particular adventure requires a spell the caster doesn’t normally use.
+This practice commonly occurs when a spellcaster gets access to more useful spells than what he currently knows, or when a particular adventure requires a spell the caster doesn't normally use.
 Powerful arcane spellcasters generally build large libraries of spell formula and scrolls so that they can replace the spells in their repertoire with new spells when the situation calls for it.
 For instance, an arcane spellcaster confronting a pack of gorgons might wish to learn stone to flesh in preparation for the encounter.
 Given enough time, an arcane spellcaster can prepare for almost any challenge.

 EXAMPLE: Quintus is a 1st level mage with INT 16.
 He is eligible to have three 1st level spells in his spell repertoire.
 Over time, he has added read languages, shield, and sleep into his repertoire.
 He finds a grimoire holding magic missile and decides to replace shield with his new find.
 (That is, Quintus decides to stop actively monitoring the various stars, spirits, or taboos associated with shield so he can instead pay attention to those associated with magic missile).
 This costs 1 week of game time and 1,000gp.
 In game terms, he now has read languages, magic missile, and sleep in his repertoire, but no longer has shield in his repertoire, and therefore cannot cast it.
 However, he still possesses a copy of the formula for shield, so should it prove necessary he can replace one of his 1st level spells with shield at a later time following the same procedure by which he just replaced shield with magic missile.